Miyu Ueno

-Miyu Ueno (上野美優, Ueno Miyū) is a Japanese curler.
+Miyu Ueno (上野 美優, Ueno Miyū) is a Japanese curler.
 She is a former World Junior champion.

 Career

 Junior

 Ueno first represented Japan at the 2016 World Junior B Curling Championships, where she played second for the team, which was skipped by Ayano Tsuchiya.
 There the team finished in second place, qualifying Japan for the 2016 World Junior Curling Championships.
 Ueno did not play for the team there, as she had high school entrance exams.

 Ueno was the alternate on the Japanese team (skipped by Sae Yamamoto) for the 2019–20 season.
 That season, the team won the World Junior-B Curling Championships and represented Japan at the 2020 World Junior Curling Championships.
 There, the finished in fourth place.
 Ueno did not play in any games in either event.

 Ueno threw last rocks on the Japanese team (skipped by Yamamoto, who threw lead rocks) at the 2022 World Junior Curling Championships.
 There, the team finished the round robin with a 6–3 record.
 In the playoffs, the team won both of their games, including beating Sweden (skipped by Moa Dryburgh) in the final, to win the gold medal.
 It was the first time Japan won a gold medal in any curling discipline.

 Ueno was a member of the Japanese team at the 2023 Winter World University Games, throwing last rocks again on the team, which was skipped by Yamamoto.
 There, the team finished with a 2–7 record.
 Earlier in the season, the team won the Argo Graphics Cup.